 \section{Adaptations of MA-EDM to Improve its Long-Term Effectiveness}

-As computing power increases and the number of instances grows, it is quite common for the effectiveness of algorithms to be affected~\cite{michel2005}.
-Different options to deal with the increase in computing power, comparing the alternatives for expanding the number of generations or the size of the population have been analized~\cite{Vrajitoru:00}.
-Based on its analyses, both theoretical and practical reasons are given in favor of increasing the size of the population and keeping the number of generations from growing excessively.
-There are currently attempts to develop effective population-based algorithms with large populations, since this would greatly facilitate the efficient use of computational resources, especially in parallel computing environments~\cite{Talbi:19}.
-However, the use of large populations is still in the minority.
-Moreover, we know that by introducing mechanisms that delay premature convergence, the number of useful generations can be increased~\cite{Crepinsek:13}.
+As computing power increases and the instances grow, it is quite common for the effectiveness of algorithms to be affected~\cite{michel2005}.
+Several options to deal with the increase in computing power, including the alternatives for expanding the number of generations or the size of the population have been analyzed~\cite{crestani2000soft}.
+Based on these analyses, both theoretical and practical reasons are given in favor of increasing the size of the population and keeping the number of generations from growing excessively.
+Alternatively, by introducing mechanisms that delay premature convergence, the number of useful generations can be increased~\cite{Crepinsek:13}.
 For example, some optimizers that use Best Non-Penalized (BNP) strategy --- such as MA-EDM --- have been able to successfully leverage several thousand generations~\cite{Segura2016}.
 However, even with this type of mechanism, there are limits on the number of useful generations, so with large computing capacities, some adaptations are still necessary.